FREE 5-Ingredient Recipe EBook

 -

-Add the egg and melted coconut oil.
+Add the egg, milk, and melted butter or coconut oil.
 Stir well, until smooth, making sure no dry ingredients are left at the bottom.
-Let sit for a minute to thicken.
+Let it sit for 2 minutes to thicken.

 -

-Optional step: Depending on your coconut flour, if the batter is very stiff, you can thin it out with water or milk of choice (unsweetened almond milk, coconut milk beverage, or heavy cream are all low carb options).
-If you do this, add the liquid a teaspoon at a time until thin enough.
+Optional step: Depending on your coconut flour, if the batter is very stiff, you can thin it out with more milk, a tablespoon at a time, until thin enough.
 It should be easy to stir, but not liquid; the amount will depend on your brand of coconut flour.

 -

-In a small bowl, combine the remaining erythritol and cinnamon.
-Place the cinnamon mixture in a heap in the center of the mug on top of the batter, then use a spoon to swirl just a couple of times.
-(Don't over-stir to keep the marble effect.)
-Level the top with the back of a spoon.
+In a small bowl, combine the remaining Besti and cinnamon.
+Spoon the cinnamon mixture in a heap in the center of the mug on top of the batter.
+Use a small spoon or butter knife to fold or swirl just a couple of times.
+(Don’t over-stir to keep the marble effect.)
+Level the top with the back of the spoon if needed.

 -